cardozoaldama/odin-rock-papers-scissors/README.md

 # odin-rock-papers-scissors

-It's a classic game where everyone knows...
-Rock Papers Scissors, baby!
-You need to beat the computer.
-This assignment was made by The Odin Project.
+It's a little project assigned by The Odin Project.
+It is Rock Papers Scissors game baby!